Obama approves reservists for Ebola fight, government under fire

 The U.S. National Institutes of Health (NIH) said it would take over the care of the first Texas nurse diagnosed with Ebola, Nina Pham, who contracted the virus while caring for Duncan, who later died.

-Lawmakers focused questions and pointed criticism at the hearing on Dr. Thomas Frieden, director of the Centers for Disease Control and Prevention.
+Lawmakers focussed questions and pointed criticism at the hearing on Dr. Thomas Frieden, director of the Centers for Disease Control and Prevention.

 "The administration did not act fast enough in responding in Texas," Democratic Representative Bruce Braley of Iowa told the hearing.
 "We need to look at all the options available to keep our families safe and move quickly and responsibly to make any necessary changes at airports."